 In addition, no bags are allowed in the tower, so you need to leave them in the security deposit.
 This even applies to camera bags.
 You can take your camera inside but need to leave the camera bag behind.

 On the day of your visit, you need to go to the ticket office and buy your ticket where you will be assigned a time to visit the tower.
-Be aware, that after you’ve purchased your ticket, you may need to wait 3 hours until your slot.
+Be aware, that after you’ve purchased your ticket, you may need to wait 3 hours until your slot during the peak season.
 As a result, we strongly advise you to buy your tickets online in advance of your visit.
-We used GetYourGuide and enjoyed our visit.
-We opted for the reserved entrance to the Leaning tower and the Cathedral.
-See below for different tour options.
+GetYourGuide offers reserved entrance to the Leaning Tower and the Cathedral.
+For peace of mind, see below for different tour options available.

 3. San Giovanni Baptistery